LTUC/amman-dotnet-401d2/Curriculum/Class06/LAB.md

 =====================================

 ## To Submit this Assignment
-- fork this repository
-- create a new branch named `lab01-`; + `<your name>` **e.g.** `lab06-amanda`
+- Create a new branch off of your Lab 5 repo on your personal GitHub account
 - write your code
 - push to your repository
-- submit a pull request to this repository
+- Merge your branches
-- submit a link to your PR in canvas
+- submit a link to your Repo in canvas
 - Include a Readme.md (contents described below)

 ## Directions
-Building off of your lab05, add interfaces to both the diagram and the codebase.
+- This is part 2 of a 2 part assignment.
 1. Create a minimum of 2 interfaces.
 	- Each interface created should be implemented by more than one class.
 	- Have at least one class implement more than one interface